 The church was probably founded at the turn of the twelfth and thirteenth century or a little later.
 Its foundation may be connected with the activity of the nobleman Mściwoj, who was twice a voivode of Łęczyca.
 He belonged to the then ruling elite, died in 1250.

 In 1458, church was rebuilt by the local heir of Strońsko, the coat of arms Doliwa, and in 1600 a timber chapel was added.
 In 1726, the castellan Kazimierz Walewski enlarged the church by building a nave, a brick sacristy, a chapel and a porch.
 Unfortunately, the western wall of the church was dismantled along with the inner gallery and towers.
 The last transformation of the church passed in the early twentieth century, when the half-timbered porch was demolished and a new, larger one was built in its place, and a tower and northern chapel was built.

 A portal led to the church from the south, with a carved tympanum preserved to this day in its original place.
 It depicted a winged dragon, possibly eating a bird, framed by a braided ornament.
 Its tail ended with a second, smaller head.
 The decoration was probably of Tyrolean or Scandinavian origin.
 The interior lighting of the nave was limited to six small window openings in the southern and northern walls.
 In the apse, on its axis, there was one window.

-Inside, the church on the west side was a gallery (matroneum), communicated with the nave by a staircase, which relic is the preserved niche in the western part of the northern wall of the nave.
+Inside, the church on the west side had a gallery, connected to the nave through a staircase, the relic of which is a niche in the western part of the northern wall of the nave.
 Probably the gallery was supported on two pillars.
-The inner face of the romanesque walls was not plastered.
-On the other hand, the presence of medieval polychromes, located directly on the surface of the unplastered wall, was found.
-The church had probably an open roof truss above the nave.
+The inner face of the Romanesque walls was not plastered.
+However, the presence of medieval polychromes in the chancel was found directly on the surface of the unplastered wall.
+The church was probably covered with an open roof truss above the nave.
 The chancel had a brick barrel vault, and from the nave side it was closed with a semicircular arcade.
 The pillars of the arch and the apses were straight, not moulded.